Requirements for security guard and private investigator agencies

 Regularly scheduled inspections

-- review training programs and syllabi if the agency is registered as a training provider
+- review training programs to ensure compliance with minimum ministry requirements if the agency is enrolled as a training provider

 Ad hoc inspections

 Inspectors routinely conduct ad hoc inspections of agencies and sites where security guards are employed to: